uc-cdis/gen3-user-doc/docs/user-guide/data-contribution.md

 * Data Contributor Agreement - signed by persons submitting data
 * Data Use/Access Agreement - signed by Principal Investigator (PI) requesting access for organization
 * Data Commons Services Agreement - signed by individuals using Windmill data portal services or downloading/analyzing data
-> If your organization will be both contributing and analyzing data, all three docs are required.
-> Note that Windmill accounts are not to be shared by individuals.
-Each individual requesting data portal access needs to sign and return a DCSA, and the PI needs to also return a DUA for the organization.
-> If you only wish to contribute data, you do not need to sign the DUA.

 These documents may also reference the following policies:
 * Privacy and Security Agreement
 * Intellectual Property Rights (IPR) Policy
 * Publication Policy

+Notes:
+* If your organization will be both contributing and analyzing data, all three docs are required.
+* If you only wish to contribute data, you do not need to sign the DUA.
+* Windmill accounts are not to be shared by individuals.
+Each individual requesting data portal access needs to sign and return a DCSA, and the PI needs to also return a DUA for the organization.
->It is the user's responsibility to ensure that the relevant policies are reviewed before signing legal agreements.
+* It is the user's responsibility to ensure that the relevant policies are reviewed before signing legal agreements.

 * * *
 ## 2. Provide Login Account and Project Name